pyta-uoft/website/index.md

 ### C0102: Blacklisted name {#C0102}

-This error occurs when a variable name is listed in the black list.
-The black list includes names:
+This error occurs when a variable name is chosen to be a typical generic name, rather than a meaningful one.
+Here are the blacklisted names to avoid:

  - foo
  - bar